ibm-cloud-docs/containers/cs_troubleshoot.md

       <tr>
       <td>{{site.data.keyword.cloud_notm}} classic infrastructure exception: Could not place order.<br><br>
       {{site.data.keyword.cloud_notm}} classic infrastructure exception: Could not place order.
 There are insufficient resources behind router 'router_name' to fulfill the request for the following guests: 'worker_id'.</td>
       <td>The zone that you selected might not have enough infrastructure capacity to provision your worker nodes.
-Or, you might have exceeded a limit in your IBM Cloud infrastructure account.
+Or you might have exceeded a limit in your IBM Cloud infrastructure account.
 To resolve, try one of the following options:
       <ul><li>Infrastructure resource availability in zones can fluctuate often.
 Wait a few minutes and try again.</li>
       <li>For a single zone cluster, create the cluster in a different zone.
 For a multizone cluster, add a zone to the cluster.</li>
       <li>Specify a different pair of public and private VLANs for your worker nodes in your IBM Cloud infrastructure account.
 For worker nodes that are in a worker pool, you can use the <code>ibmcloud ks zone network-set</code> [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_zone_network_set).</li>